by Bill McBride on 6/30/2016 08:34:00 AM

 Click on graph for larger image.

 The dashed line on the graph is the current 4-week average.
-The four-week average of weekly unemployment claims decreased to 274,750.
+The four-week average of weekly unemployment claims was unchanged at 266,750.